 THE 5TH YOUTH WORLD CUP LIVE PAINTING COMPETITION

-This global charity event is organized to raise fund for UNICEF’s project: “School in A Box”.
+The events are organized to raise fund for UNICEF’s project: “School in A Box”.
 The “Box- School”, with the supplies that a school requires, can turn any outdoor space into a school environment.
 One school-box can provide education for forty students, a size similar to a small community school.
-All funding goes to UNICEF under UN to help underprivileged children beyond our broader to gain wellness, education and more.
+All funds raised go to UNICEF under UN to help underprivileged children beyond our broader to gain wellness, education and more.

 Chairman of the Organizing Committee Mr. WeiZhang Meng said, “We believe children are our future.
 Every child has the right to grow and thrive, however, not all of them has the circumstances or socioeconomic background to exercise their rights.
 These children need more than supports from governments, and charity groups, but attention and support from every one of us.
 We do not have ready formula, but we strongly believe that every act will make a different.‘’

 From 2012, Canada Youth Arts Development Foundation organized The Youth World Cup Live Painting Competition to benefit UNICE’s “School in A Box” Project.

 With all the join forces and influential supports, throughout the years, more than 100,000 participants from over 50 different countries and regions had participated in the previous competitions.
 The event has raised more than 110,000 CAD to help the children in need, and has provided approximately 20,000 children the access to education.

 In the future, Canada Youth Arts Development Foundation hopes to grow the annual competition and charity event into an annual celebration of painting, cultural and artistic exchange, and to provide children with the access to turn their dreams into reality.